Tuesday, July 16, 2024

 Yesterday, on possibly one of the hottest days of the year, we moved Tristram back to MedChi, a distance of just a mile or so.

-We also took Crawford to his new home at the Davidge Hall.
+And we also took Crawford to his new home at the Davidge Hall where he will be hung after the renovation.

 Each man is now where he belongs and everyone's happy!